Starfield Thief Builds

 Gameplay of Starfield, showing the player pickpocketing an NPC

-In this guide, we’re gonna be explaining how to create the best Starfield thief builds.
+This guide will explain how to create the best Starfield thief builds.
 These builds are designed for players who prefer to complete missions and quests while remaining undetected and silent while filling their pockets with as much stolen loot as possible.

 Best Background for Thief Builds